Xunnamius/conventional-changelog/README.md

 > \[!NOTE]
 >
-> xchangelog installations can reuse the "conventional-changelog-core" name so that
+> xchangelog installations can reuse the "conventional-changelog-core" name so
-> plugins with conventional-changelog-core as a peer dependency are able to
+> that plugins with conventional-changelog-core as a peer dependency are able to
 > recognize xchangelog's presence.
 For example:
 >
-> ```
+> ```bash
 > npm install --save-dev conventional-changelog-core@npm:@-xun/changelog
 > ```